mnahkies/docs.getdbt.com/website/blog/2024-11-04-test-smarter-not-harder.md

 - identifying *business-focused anomaly* issues
 - identifying *stats-focused anomaly* issues

-Once we have defined data quality*,* we’ll move on to *prioritize* those concerns.
+Once we have *defined* data quality, we’ll move on to *prioritize* those concerns.
 We will:

 - think through each concern in terms of the breadth of impact
 - decide if each concern should be at error or warning severity